ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 So simply reducing the number of replicas to one does not solve our problem.

 A further problem is that neither of the situations described above can be considered wrong.
-Both runs of the system are valid and correct, and neither violate Total Order delivery.
+Both runs of the system are valid and correct, and neither violate Total-Order delivery.

-Remember that in order to have totally ordered delivery:
+Remember that if we want totally-ordered delivery:

 > If a process delivers message `M1` followed by `M2`, then all processes delivering both `M1` and `M2` must deliver `M1` first followed by `M2`.

-Process `R1` above is the only process delivering messages; therefore, it can never be in violation of the Totally Ordered Delivery rule!
+Process `R1` above is the only process delivering messages; therefore, it can never be in violation of the Totally-Ordered Delivery rule!
 This gives process `R1` a lot of control over when to deliver messages.
-In fact, process `R1` can decide what is meant by *"Total Order"* by controlling when it delivers  messages.
+In fact, process `R1` can decide for itself what *"Total Order"* actually means by controlling when it delivers messages.

 In fact, `R1` could deliver messages in different orders across different runs and still not violate the safety property of Totally Ordered Delivery; however, it would be violating a different property called ***Determinism***